meredori/arc-companion/docs/workbench-upgrades.md

 - Use the official wiki pages such as <https://arcraiders.wiki/wiki/Workshop>.
 - Each workbench typically has three upgrade levels.
 Record the level number, the exact requirement list, and any crafts/unlocks the level grants (if relevant).
-- Add the data to `static/data/workbench-upgrades.json`.
-Every entry follows the existing `UpgradePack`
+- Add manual overrides to `static/data/workbench-upgrades.json`.
+Every entry follows the existing `UpgradePack` structure and is merged with the raw feed (`static/data/raw/hideoutModules.json`) at
-  structure:
+  runtime:

 ```jsonc
 {